-Our proposed research program will address several key ILC damping rings R&D issues in time for the EDR in 2010.
+Our proposed research program will address several key ILC damping rings R&D issues before the conclusion of the ILC TDP-I in 2010.
 ILC Damping Rings R&D objectives have been evaluated by the S3 task force, appointed by the ILC Global Design Effort (GDE) R&D board, and rated as low, moderate, high, or very high priority [18].
 A list of objectives identified as very high or high priority, to which our research program directly contributes, includes:

-- Characterization of the electron cloud build-up (including its impact on emittance performance) and methods to suppress it, particularly in the wiggler sections (very high) - Characterization of the fast ion instability and methods to suppress it (very high) - Demonstration of the specified damping ring vertical emittance (very high) - Develop strategies for low emittance tuning (high) - Specify requirements for survey, alignment and stabilization (high) - Specify orbit and coupling correction scheme (high) - Specify vacuum chamber material and geometry (high) - Develop engineering designs for damping wigglers (high) - Develop instrumentation for monitoring emittance damping (high) - Specify overall requirements for instrumentation and diagnostics (high)
+- Characterization of the electron cloud build-up (including its impact on emittance performance) and methods to suppress it, particularly in the wiggler sections (very high) - Demonstration of the specified damping ring vertical emittance (very high) - Develop strategies for low emittance tuning (high) - Specify requirements for survey, alignment and stabilization (high) - Specify orbit and coupling correction scheme (high) - Specify vacuum chamber material and geometry (high) - Develop engineering designs for damping wigglers (high) - Develop instrumentation for monitoring emittance damping (high) - Specify overall requirements for instrumentation and diagnostics (high)